Hell in a Cell (2016): Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The eighth annual Hell in a Cell event was held at the TD Garden in Boston, Massachusetts.

-Hell in a Cell was a professional wrestling event produced annually in October by WWE since 2009.
+Hell in a Cell was an annual professional wrestling event produced every October by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.

-Announced on August 22, 2016, the 2016 event was the eighth Hell in a Cell and was held on October 30 at the TD Garden in Boston, Massachusetts.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on August 22, 2016, the eighth Hell in a Cell event was scheduled to be held on October 30, 2016, at the TD Garden in Boston, Massachusetts.
 Tickets went on sale on August 26 through Ticketmaster.
-The event exclusively featured wrestlers from the Raw brand division, following the reintroduction of the brand extension in July, where WWE again split its roster into brands where wrestlers were exclusively assigned to perform.
+Following the reintroduction of the brand extension in July, where WWE again split its main roster into two brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform, brand-exclusive PPV events were also reinstated, which had been discontinued during the first brand split after WrestleMania 23 in April 2007.
+As a result, the 2016 Hell in a Cell was held exclusively for Raw, which made it the first brand-exclusive Hell in a Cell event, as the first two events in 2009 and 2010 featured wrestlers from both brands before the original brand extension ended in August 2011.